 While geothermal systems seem to be the way of the future, some people still prefer air-source pumps with their current home setup.
 The major differences a consumer needs to weigh when selecting between the two include:

-- Costs – Geothermal systems need to be evaluated on total cost of ownership because although the upfront prices are higher (especially excavation for the pipes), the return is recouped in lower energy bills while also being a major selling point when the house goes for sale.
+– Geothermal systems need to be evaluated on the total cost of ownership because although the upfront prices are higher (especially excavation for the pipes), the return is recouped in lower energy bills while also being a major selling point when the house goes for sale.

 There are many more details that go into the ultimate decision of whether an air-source or geothermal system is right for you (tax credits, property space, existing HVAC setup, etc.).